 The strange trip aside, "The Tree of Life" has its moments where it shines.
 There are some interesting elements within it and the moments we spend with the family as it grapples with growing up, mortality, the loss of innocence and the search for God are occasionally fascinating.
 The performances of Chastain and Pitt are outstanding when it becomes possible to forget that I'm watching Brad Pitt, one of the most famous men on the planet, I feel he's succeeded.
 The beauty of the film is phenomenal.
 It will certainly make you think and lead to a lively discussion afterward.

 There is simply too much extraneous nonsense.
 What Malick really needed was a ruthless editor with no qualms about leaving at least an hour's worth of footage on the cutting room floor.
 Less sting ray, more story, please.
 A true cinematic triumph needn't involve inducing an overwhelming urge to vacate the premises and never return.

-Just wait – Academy Awards season, some pretentious fools will herald it as the second coming of “Citizen Kane.”
+Just wait come awards season, some pretentious fools will herald it as the second coming of "Citizen Kane."
 I could not disagree more.